 Push the button “Pressure Cook” until it sets to "More" or "High", not "Normal" or "Low".
 Some models say “Manual”.
 Push the +/- button until the number reaches 8.
 (It will cook for 8 minutes.)
 It will take about 8 minutes to come up to pressure, then the IP (Instant Pot) will beep and start counting down from 8 minutes.
 After 8 minutes, it will beep again.

 At this point, you can push the pressure valve to Venting for quick release, or, let it release pressure naturally-which means do nothing at this time.
-It will take about 12 minutes for the pressure pin to drop letting you know you can open the lid.
+It will take about 12 minutes for the pressure to release naturally and the pin will drop letting you know you can open the lid.
+Quick release will only take a minute to release.
 If you have very large chicken thighs, the natural release is a good idea but I didn't notice much difference.
 The thighs were tender with both methods.